-System Rotating Exciter Static Exciter Governor Inverter- Based Resources (Including DERs)

-Minor System AVR AVR or PSS or both Speed Regulator Plant Controller
+System Rotating Exciter Static Exciter Governor Inverter- Based Resources (Including DERs) Minor System Components AVR AVR or PSS or both Speed Regulator Plant Controller Pilot Exciter or Amplidyne Bridge or Exc.
+Transformer Major System Components Main Exciter Bridge and Exc.
+Transformer Turbine-control mechanism Main Inverter

-Components

-Pilot Exciter or Bridge or Exc.

-Amplidyne Transformer

-Major Main Exciter Bridge and Exc.
-Turbine-control Main Inverter

-System Transformer mechanism

-Components

 Replacing the AVR or pilot exciter or both in a rotating system would not trigger a need to meet the prevailing requirements as neither of these are major components.
 Replacing the main exciter in a brushless system would not trigger the need to meet the prevailing requirements unless the main generator field connections were accessible.
-For generators with accessible slip rings, changing the main exciter would trigger a need to meet prevailing standards.
+For units with accessible slip rings, changing the main exciter would trigger a need to meet prevailing standards.
 For static systems, changing both the excitation transformer and the bridge would trigger an obligation to meet prevailing standards, but changing either the excitation transformer or the bridge would not trigger this obligation.